llvm/llvm-www/proposals/LP0004-project-governance.md

 Using the methodologies defined in Appendix 2, and only looking at the main LLVM repository, we have 1667 eligible _voting contributors_ based on code contributions alone.
 This number should expand as we incorporate participation in code reviews, issues, and discussion forums.

 ### Area Teams

 The second structure this proposal establishes is a collection of _area teams_.
 Members of _area teams_ are not required or expected to be experts in the area the team is responsible for.
 There are no skill or experience requirements to be on an _area team_.

 _Area teams_ have three main responsibilities.

-First, they are responsible for electing from among themselves a team secretary who will take notes of any team meetings and a team chair who represents the team on the _project council_.
+First, they are responsible for electing from among themselves a team secretary who will take notes of any team meetings and a team chair who facilitates team meetings and represents the team on the _project council_.

 Second, _area teams_ are responsible for maintaining an up-to-date and comprehensive list of code owners for their area of the project.
 They can nominate any individual they deem appropriate as code owner of any area they are responsible for.
 The role of _code owner_ remains a volunteer role, and any individual can accept, decline, or resign the role for themselves as they feel appropriate.

-> Note: This proposal does not change the existing developer policy for code owner are nominated, nor does it give area teams the exclusive ability to nominate code owners.
+> Note: This proposal does not change the existing developer policy for code owner nomination, nor does it give area teams the exclusive ability to nominate code owners.

 Finally, _area teams_ are responsible for facilitating decision making for their area of the project.
 Facilitating decision making can take any number of forms ranging from contributing to RFC discussions, helping mediate disagreements, or fulfilling roles originally delegated to Chris Lattner in the [LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md) process.